 When selecting a school to attend for your accelerated LPN diploma, consider its accreditations.
 Be aware that many student loan companies, including the government, approve only certain accrediting companies.

 ACEN or Accreditation Commission for Education in Nursing.
-This accreditation is recognized by the United States Department of Education and the Council for Higher Education Accreditation.
+The United States Department of Education and the Council for Higher Education Accreditation recognize this accreditation.

 NLNAC or National League for Nursing Accrediting Commission.
 This accreditation is nationally recognized.